picoe/Eto.Parse/README.md

 ### Left Recursion

 One rather cumbersome issue to deal with using recursive descent parsers is [left recursion](http://en.wikipedia.org/wiki/Left_recursion).
-Eto.Parse automatically identifies left recursive grammars and will parse them with no issues by transforming them into a repeating pattern.
+Eto.Parse automatically identifies left recursive grammars and transforms them into a repeating pattern.

 Performance
 -----------